Program Directors: Robert Cioffi, Simon Gilhooley, and Kathryn Tabb

 The past year has seen me concentrate on the Aramaic language for purposes of research, as part of a project I have conducted on the basis of various appointments in England, Germany, Hong Kong, and France, as well as the United States.
 Aramaic has been spoken continuously longer than any other tongue (including Greek and Hebrew) and yet has never been able to find itself a secure place in the Western “canon.”
 I will welcome re-orienting myself to the West by means of FYSem, and yet will be looking for opportunities to disclose its roots in the Middle East.
 As is ever the case, studying the Humanities involves transforming the subject, and transforming ourselves at the same time. -

-Bill DixonDirector, Language and Thinking Program
+Bill DixonDirector of the Language and Thinking Program

 Bill Dixon